lionel-panhaleux/ror/README.md

 Instead of rolling to attract a Knight, a player may opt to pressure any Knights he has in his Faction for contributions and, in so doing, loses their support.
 He announces how many of his Knights under each of his Senators he will pressure and rolls a die for each to determine the amount of Talents gained.
 This money must be added to each controlling Senator’s respective Personal Treasury and the pressured Knights are discarded.
 ### 1.07.6 SPONSORING GAMES
 Sponsoring Games allows a Senator to increase his Popularity while lowering the Unrest Level of the populace.
 The Senator pays the cost of the games he wishes to Sponsor from his Personal Treasury (see the Games Table).
 Adjust his Popularity and reduce the Unrest Level as indicated.
-### 1.07.7 APPOINT NEW FACTION LEADER
-A player may change a Faction Leader by placing his Faction Leader marker on any Senator in his Faction.
 ### 1.07.8 PUTTING ROME IN ORDER
 After all six Initiatives have been resolved, the following steps are completed in order.